expressjs/expressjs.com/guide/routing.md

 ## `app.route()`

-`app.route()` method enables you to create chainable route handlers for a route path.
+The app method, `app.route()`, enables you to create chainable route handlers for a route path.
 Since the path is specified in a single location, it helps to create modular routes and reduce redundancy and typos.
 For more information on routes, see [Router() documentation](/4x/api.html#router).